aframevr/aframe/docs/components/position.md

-This method is easier because we have access to all the [Vector3 utilities][vector], and faster by skipping `.setAttribute` overhead and not needing to create an object to set rotation:
+This method is easier because we have access to all the [Vector3 utilities][vector], and faster by skipping `.setAttribute` overhead and not needing to create an object to set position:

 ```js
 // With three.js